joordy/BT-datingapp/README.md

 # Dat.io

-**Dat.io** is a dating application made with Node.js, Express and EJS which provides the main function of our application such as register, filter, like and match!
+**[Dat.io](https://bt-datingapp.herokuapp.com/)** is a dating application made with Node.js, Express and EJS which provides the main function of our application such as register, filter, like and match!

 (image's, of 3/4/5 screens in a row?)

 This is a datingapp made together with [@RowanHorn](https://github.com/rowanhorn1412), [@VeerlePrins](https://github.com/veerleprins) and [@Joordy](https://github.com/joordy).
 With the application Dat.io makes it possible to register, logging in, filter the users, liking a user and ofcourse match with the users you like, when the interest is mutual.
 To read the process of creating the complete application, you can have a look in [our Wiki](https://github.com/joordy/BT-datingapp/wiki).
+Visit our application **[here](https://bt-datingapp.herokuapp.com/)**.

 ## Table of content